ucd-library/crowd-source-js/README.md

   - supports text, filters, limit, offsets, etc
 - get crowd info (PGR)
   - get crowd information for item, ex: editable, completed
+- update crowd info (PGR)
+  - update the crowd information for item (admin only)
 - get crowd child stats (PGR)
   - given a item id, get summary of crowd info for all child items

+## Presence

+- set user id
+  - set the user id to be automatically associated with all presence objects
+- update presence
+  - add or update a new presence object.
+Will automatically add userId, uid and appId to object.
+Used to listen for realtime updates while they are happening.
+- remove presence
+  - remove a presence object

+*Note: the PresenceService will list to firebase authentication events and remove presence on logout.
+The service will also set handlers so on disconnect, presence objects are removed.

+## Auth

+- userLogin
+  - Given a user firebase jwt  token and PGR jwt token, store tokens and run firebase login function.
+- anonymousLogin
+  - Use the Google Cloud Function service to generate anonymous user firebase and pgr tokens.
+Then login user to firebase with token and finally store tokens

+## Auth0

+Auth0 is an optional extension for including Auth0 as a authentication and authorization source.
+Note the Auth model just requires JWTs signed with applications Firebase and PGR accounts.
+This model provides support for; logging in via Auth0 Lock UI, running Auth0 Lock authentication flow, generating Firebase and PGR JWTs from Auth0 JWT.
+The generated JWTs are then passed to the AuthModel userLogin() function.

+Note.
+Perhaps this should be broken out to it's own JS library?

+- login
+  - Show the Auth0 Lock widget starting the login flow
+- isRedirect
+  - is the current hash in the windows url a redirect from Auth0?
+If so, continue the login flow
+- loginJwt
+  - Continue Auth0 login flow after new JWT is issued.
+Given a Auth0 JWT, use the Google Cloud Function service to generate Firebase and PGR JWTs from Auth0 JWT.
+Roles provided in Auth0 JWT will be automatically associated to Firebase/PGR JWTs.
+- initAuthRenewAuth0/autoRenew
+  - both of these functions should be called by isRedirect(true).
+The true flag will initiate a silent login flow for user if the url hash is not in the middle of a Auth0 login.
+Silent logins will take a access token that is about to expire and generate a new one.

 # Authentication